neuron1682/cross-lingual-phenotype-prediction/README.md

 -   Now create a Docker environment with the provided   Dockerfile

-- the created datasets will be copied into the `pvc` folder of your docker image once started.
+- the created datasets will be copied into the `/pvc/output_files` folder.

 Run the **hyperparameter optimisation**